nabilbk/virtualjoystick.js/README.md

 How to Use Fire Button
 ----------------------
 * first, set ```opts.addButton``` to true
-* by default, the Joystick will appear on the right and the Fire Button will appear on the left.
+* if you a Stationary Base Joystick, then by default, the Joystick will appear on the right and the Fire Button will appear on the left.
 * you may set ```opts.switchHands``` to true in order to switch this placement: Joystick on left, Fire Button on right.
 * by default, the offset Width between Joystick and Button is 400 px.
 This can be changed by setting ```opts.buttonOffset``` to the desired integer, for example, 600.
-* By default the Button will always be placed at the same Height on the page as the Joystick.
-This cannot be changed, but let us know if you would ever need this option for your game.
+* By default the Button will always be placed at the same Height on the page as the Joystick Base.
+* You may change the Button's location by setting ```opts.buttonX``` and ```opts.buttonY``` to the desired page X and Y coordinates.
 * The fire Button has a simple boolean flag attached to it called ```.buttonPressed``` which is true if pressed, false if not pressed.
 If your VirtualJoystick object is called 'joystick', then this would become ```joystick.buttonPressed```
 * Inside your game loop, test if ```joystick.buttonPressed``` is true, and perform the appropriate action in your code, such as 'Fire bullet'.